net-daemon/docs/docs/user/hass_model/hass_model_registry.md

 :::note

-This is an alpha feature and you need the latest alpha version of NetDaemon to use it.
+This is an beta feature and you need version 24.20.0 or later of NetDaemon to use it.
 It will be released evenutally in a stable version but expext the API to change before release.
 The docs will be updated with more examples and details when the API is stable.
 :::